Mortgage Lenders and Mortgage Servicers—From Preventable Errors to Wrongful Foreclosure

 • failure to transfer accurately and timely information related to the servicing of your loan to another servicer,

 If not corrected, mortgage servicing errors continue to spiral into debt collection phone calls, collection letters, robo-calls to your cell phone, demands for money you do not owe, notice of default, threats of foreclosure and even foreclosure notices and foreclosure suits.
+In many cases it’s possible to stop foreclosure.
 We have seen numerous cases involving simple, easily detectable errors made by lenders and mortgage loan servicers that proceed to foreclosure proceedings even though the borrower repeatedly notifies the mortgage company of their errors.
 When these errors are not picked up and corrected by the company, the homeowner is left with the task of cleaning up the mess made by your mortgage company.
+You need a foreclosure attorney from Humphreys Wallace Humphreys.

 We defend the rights of homeowners against wrongful debt collection and wrongful foreclosure threats, and we defend against foreclosures brought about by mortgage servicing errors.
-If you live in Oklahoma or New Mexico we can assist you directly.
+If you live in Oklahoma or New Mexico we can assist you directly as your foreclosure lawyers.
 If you live in another state, we have co-counsel relationships in many states and may be able to offer you representation with locally licensed counsel or a referral.
 Contact us for a Free Case Review.

 How Do Mortgage Company Errors Happen?